Citywide Bus Shelters

-Once Phase I construction is completed, existing utilities will be relocated before construction of Phase II begins.
-The utility relocation is expected to take 10-12 months and should be completed summer of 2018.
+The next phase of the project is the relocation of existing utilities which should be completed before construction of Phase II begins.
+The utility relocation is expected to be completed Summer of 2019.

-Phase II improvements include: an additional turn lane in each direction on King Street, medians, curb and gutter, sidewalk, pavement, drainage, storm water management, BMP’s, traffic signal and crosswalk upgrades.
-The Phase II design is anticipated to be completed late 2017.
-Once the utility construction is completed, the Phase II project will be advertised.
-The Phase II construction is anticipated to begin summer of 2019 and completed late 2020.
+Phase II improvements include: an additional turn lane in each direction on King Street, medians, curb and gutter, sidewalk, pavement, drainage, storm water management, traffic signal and crosswalk upgrades.
+The Phase II construction is anticipated to begin spring of 2020 and completed fall of 2021.

 An exhibit showing the location of the work to be performed is attached below.
 For additional background information on this project, please go to https://www.alexandriava.gov/KingBeauregard